The Conversation -- October 18, 2024

 Presidential Race

-Maeve Reston of the Washington Post: “Vice President Kamala Harris chided Donald Trump on Thursday for his revisionist history on the Jan.
-6, 2021, attack on the U.S. Capitol — accusing him of 'gaslighting' the American people with his recent assertion that it was a 'day of love.'...
-At all her rallies this week — including here in Wisconsin — Harris has said Trump is 'unstable' and 'seeking unchecked power.'
+Maeve Reston of the Washington Post: "Vice President Kamala Harris chided Donald Trump on Thursday for his revisionist history on the Jan.
+6, 2021, attack on the U.S. Capitol -- accusing him of 'gaslighting' the American people with his recent assertion that it was a 'day of love.'...
+At all her rallies this week -- including here in Wisconsin -- Harris has said Trump is 'unstable' and 'seeking unchecked power.'
 Campaigning in two Wisconsin cities, Harris touted her own combative performance on Fox News on Wednesday night as a show of her willingness to speak to people 'no matter their political party' or 'where they get their news.'
 She noted that on the same night, Trump had appeared at a Univision town hall where a 56-year-old self-described Republican said he was alarmed by what took place on Jan.
 6, 2021, and wanted to give the former president the 'opportunity to try to win back my vote.'
 Trump responded by calling it 'a day of love' and seemed to include himself when referring to those who entered the Capitol that day as 'we.'...
-Harris’s criticism of Trump followed a week in which her campaign has tried to paint him as confused, incoherent and unstable.”
+Harris's criticism of Trump followed a week in which her campaign has tried to paint him as confused, incoherent and unstable."
 More on Trump's recent remarks re: January 6 below.

 Yes, Trump Is a Fascist.
-Jonathan Weisman of the New York Times: “The word 'fascist' has hovered around ...
+Jonathan Weisman of the New York Times: "The word 'fascist' has hovered around ...
 Donald J. Trump from the moment he rode down his golden escalator in 2015 to warn of Mexican rapists and drug dealers....
-But for most top Democrats, it was a provocative term loaded with dread, historical import and potential incitement — best left unsaid.
-Until Vice President Kamala Harris this week made clear — again and again — that it would be just fine with her to use the word.
-On Tuesday, as the radio host Charlamagne Tha God interviewed Ms. Harris, he interjected as the vice president contrasted her vision with her rival’s.
-'The other is about fascism,' he said of Mr. Trump’s vision.
-'Why can’t we just say it?'
-Ms. Harris’s response: 'Yes, we can say that.'
+But for most top Democrats, it was a provocative term loaded with dread, historical import and potential incitement -- best left unsaid.
+Until Vice President Kamala Harris this week made clear -- again and again -- that it would be just fine with her to use the word.
+On Tuesday, as the radio host Charlamagne Tha God interviewed Ms. Harris, he interjected as the vice president contrasted her vision with her rival's.
+'The other is about fascism,' he said of Mr. Trump's vision.
+'Why can't we just say it?'
+Ms. Harris's response: 'Yes, we can say that.'
 On Wednesday, speaking in Washington Crossing, Pa., Ms. Harris quoted Gen. Mark A. Milley, the chairman of the Joint Chiefs of Staff under Mr. Trump, describing his former boss as 'fascist to the core,' as detailed in a new book from the journalist Bob Woodward.

 "The quotation of Mr. Milley may have opened the floodgates for Democrats, granting new permission with the authority of his uniform and his unique closeness to the inner workings of Mr. Trump's administration.
 But an element of political risk remains, even as Mr. Trump freely uses the word himself against Ms. Harris....
 Mr. Trump's running mate, Senator JD Vance, singled out the term 'fascist' as an incitement to violence that was beyond the pale."

 ~~~ Marie: Got that?
 According to both Weisman and JayDee, it's dangerous for Democrats to accuse Trump of being a fascist even though he is one.
 And according to JayDee, it's unacceptable.
 But it's okay for Trump to call Harris a fascist, though she has shown no fascistic bent; according to the linked story, he had called her a fascist at least five times by mid-September.
 Democrats must politely pull their punches because they're expected to be nice and reasonable.
 Trump can say whatever he wants because people expect him to be rude and crude.
 Both-siderism is so over.
-We're going full double standard here.
+We're going full double standard here. ~~~

 Heck, I'm only two months younger than Donald Trump.
 But good news for you is I will not spend 30 minutes swaying back and forth for you.
 I will not clap off beat, nor will I pretend to be a conductor, because we got a race to win.
 And we have to win it.
 I've been doing this a long, long time, and I can honestly say that this time I am not here running for anything anymore except for my grandchildren's future. -- President Bill Clinton, at a rally in North Carolina ~~~

-~~~ Dylan Wells & Patrick Svitek of the Washington Post: “Former president Bill Clinton campaigned for the first time alongside the Democratic ticket Thursday, appearing with Minnesota Gov. Tim Walz and reprising his role as 'explainer in chief' to make the case to North Carolinians to elect Kamala Harris on the first day of early voting here....
+~~~ Dylan Wells & Patrick Svitek of the Washington Post: z'Former president Bill Clinton campaigned for the first time alongside the Democratic ticket Thursday, appearing with Minnesota Gov. Tim Walz and reprising his role as 'explainer in chief' to make the case to North Carolinians to elect Kamala Harris on the first day of early voting here....
 Clinton appeared with Walz as part of a multistate tour by the former president targeted at mobilizing rural and Black voters....
-Clinton dedicated much of his remarks to acknowledging concerns voters have about the economy and explaining the conditions that led to the current rate of inflation.”
+Clinton dedicated much of his remarks to acknowledging concerns voters have about the economy and explaining the conditions that led to the current rate of inflation."

 Erin Doherty & Andrew Solender of Axios: "Former Rep. Charlie Dent (R-Pa.) revealed he voted for Vice President Kamala Harris and blasted former President Trump in a statement first shared with Axios.... '[Harris] and I will not agree on every issue, but in her, we have a capable leader who will always put the interests of our country before her own, unlike her opponent who will always put his personal interests ahead of those of the United States,' Dent said....
 Dent, who endorsed President Biden over Trump in 2020, said Thursday that he cast his absentee ballot for Harris in Allentown, Pennsylvania.
 Dent offered a searing rebuke of Trump, saying that his 'affection for autocrats like Vladimir Putin and Kim Jung Un, his hostility toward the free press, our allies, and anyone who dares to disagree with him are reprehensible.'...
 A Trump critic while in the House, Dent resigned from Congress in 2018."

-Kevin Manahan of NJ.com: “Fox News anchor Bret Baier is taking criticism from all sides: — Donald Trump supporters are screaming that that the anchor from the Trump-friendly cable giant wasn’t tough enough in his hourlong interview with Vice President Kamala Harris on Wednesday night; — Democratic supporters have called him rude for interrupting Harris many times during her answers; — Media critics are pointing out that Fox deceptively edited a clip of Trump — and were fact-checked by Harris in real time; — And many, in all circles, are claiming that Baier, in an attempted takedown of Harris, was no match for her.
+Kevin Manahan of NJ.com: "Fox News anchor Bret Baier is taking criticism from all sides: -- Donald Trump supporters are screaming that that the anchor from the Trump-friendly cable giant wasn't tough enough in his hourlong interview with Vice President Kamala Harris on Wednesday night; -- Democratic supporters have called him rude for interrupting Harris many times during her answers -- Media critics are pointing out that Fox deceptively edited a clip of Trump -- and were fact-checked by Harris in real time -- And many, in all circles, are claiming that Baier, in an attempted takedown of Harris, was no match for her.
 Even Baier seemed to acknowledge that Harris won the day.
 'I think she had a mission that she wanted to do,' Baier said after the interview.
 'Maybe she wanted to have a viral moment or pushback.
 She came to Fox News and she wanted to have a go-after-Donald-Trump viral moment that plays on a lot of other channels and on social media.
-She may have gotten that.'” ~~~
+She may have gotten that.'" ~~~

 ~~~ Margaret Sullivan of the Guardian: "...
 Baier came out guns blazing, barely allowing the vice-president to finish a sentence before jumping in with objections and arguments....
 Immigrant hatred.
 Transphobia.
 And later, Joe Biden's age.
 Baier was running through the Fox News greatest hits playlist.
 This was grievance theater, not political journalism." ~~~

-~~~ Eugene Robinson of the Washington Post: “One of the people Vice President Kamala Harris might want to thank in her victory speech, if she wins the election, is Fox News anchor Bret Baier.
-His combative interview Wednesday gave Harris the chance to display qualities — and present facts — that Donald Trump desperately wants to keep hidden from the network’s millions of viewers....
+~~~ Eugene Robinson of the Washington Post: "One of the people Vice President Kamala Harris might want to thank in her victory speech, if she wins the election, is Fox News anchor Bret Baier.
+His combative interview Wednesday gave Harris the chance to display qualities -- and present facts -- that Donald Trump desperately wants to keep hidden from the network's millions of viewers....
 Baier presented a too-brief clip from a town hall event, aired on Fox earlier Wednesday, in which Trump denied [calling his critics 'enemies of the people'].
 This was gaslighting: A slightly longer clip would have shown Trump railing against 'the enemy from within' and naming two leading Democrats, Reps.
 Nancy Pelosi and Adam Schiff, as being part of that 'sick' group.
-Baier obviously knew that — and Harris called him on it....
+Baier obviously knew that -- and Harris called him on it....

 "[During his inquisition,] Baier repeatedly interrupted the vice president, trying to talk over her and posing questions seemingly cut and pasted from the list of Republican talking points.
 Intentionally or not, all of this was a gift to Harris.
 She stood her ground, refuting the Trump campaign's claim that she is weak and easily pushed around.
 She spoke fluently and cogently, putting to rest GOP claims that all she offers is word salad.
 She brushed off the most tendentious questions, engaged with the substantive ones, and insisted on finishing her answers whether or not Baier liked it." ~~~